 - A. A stormwater management plan or an application for waiver shall be submitted to the Designated Agent for review and approval for any proposed development specified in Section 3.1.
 Three copies of the stormwater management plan shall be submitted, and clearly labeled, along with other documents required in this bylaw for site plan review.
 The plan shall contain supporting computations, drawings, and sufficient information describing the manner, location, and type of measures in which stormwater runoff will be managed from the entire development.
 The plan shall serve as the basis for all subsequent construction. - B. An erosion and sediment control plan, which shall contain sufficient information to describe the nature and purpose of the proposed development. - C. A maintenance agreement - D. A non-refundable permit review fee

-The applicant may request, and the Designated Agent may grant, a waiver from any information requirements it judges to be unnecessary to the review of a particular plan review procedures of Town Boards, as appropriate for the use.
+The applicant may request, and the Designated Agent may grant, a waiver from any information requirements it judges to be unnecessary to the review of a particular plan

 3. Procedures for Review and Approval of Stormwater Permits